imba/imba-guide/docs/index.md

 This is a quick guide for Imba v1.4, which focuses on the language itself.

+Imba is not just a programming language.
+It's a programming language optimized for the web.
+One of Imba's most notable features is the built-in web application framework with a fast DOM reconciler called the Memoized DOM.
-One of the most notable features is the built-in fast DOM reconciler, which allows Imba developers to easily create performant web applications.
-The performance of the DOM reconciler is so good, in fact, that Imba is... well, [imba](bit.ly/imba_def).
+This allows Imba developers to easily create performant web applications in a fun and natural way.
+The performance of the Memoized DOM is so good, in fact, that Imba is... well, [imba](bit.ly/imba_def).
 If you are not into gaming, it means that Imba opens the doors to architectural patterns that are not practical in many of the today's popular frameworks and libraries.

 This guide is designed to get you up to speed having fun with Imba.